 more EAL and economically deprived children in the school than

 there were 10 years ago.
 So, how come reading results are

 better?..The difference is purely down to the change in

 teaching methodology.
 We teach reading solely by using

-Another school which, through teaching the synthetic phonics
+Another primary school which, through teaching the linguistic phonics

 programme Sounds-Write ''with fidelity'', has superb reading and